learn-co-curriculum/phase-0-bash-navigation/README.md

 same, so I'll see `$ cd flatiron_`.
 If I then add the `s` and hit `tab` it will fill in `$ cd flatiron_school` and I can hit enter.

-Tab completion can also be used with the other `bash` commands we'll be learning in the lessons that follow.
+Tab completion can also be used with the other shell commands we'll be learning in the lessons that follow.

 ## Conclusion